isomerpages/moe-huayisec/_direct-school-admission/Talent Areas/Student Leadership.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Emplaced on a Student Leader mentoring programme to support their transition
-into possible leadership roles&nbsp; &nbsp;</p>
+into possible leadership roles.</p>
 </li>
 <li>
 <p>Early enrolment in the school’s LLP Tier 2 programme to equip them with
-the skills and knowledge to facilitate their peers’ learning in the understanding of the Leadership Challenge Model&nbsp; &nbsp;</p>
+the skills and knowledge to facilitate their peers’ learning in the understanding of the Leadership Challenge Model.</p>
 </li>
 <li>
 <p>Exposure to varied leadership development experiences including participation
-in external student leader conferences, leadership workshops, facilitation and co-planning of school-based events</p>
+in external student leader conferences, leadership workshops, facilitation and co-planning of school-based events.</p>
 </li>
 <li>
-<p>Opportunities to interact with overseas student leaders</p>
+<p>Opportunities to interact with overseas student leaders.</p>
 </li>
 </ul>
-<p>Shoutout to all primary sixers: If you demonstrate good leadership abilities,
-and you're looking for a comprehensive support to develop your passion and leadership abilities, as well as to develop as an active contributor in the community, look no further, Hua Yi’s distinctive leadership programme
-- <strong>Nuclei:</strong> Nurturing Community Leaders to have Empathy and Resilience is for you!</p>
 <h4>Criteria</h4>
 <ul data-tight="true" class="tight">
 <li>